 Recently I was asked if I had written any books on Bop Drumming.
+After some toing and froing, I discovered that the questioner really wanted to know how to make jazz beats swing.
 Being British, I presumed he meant Jazz Drumming.
 I believe they’re one and the same.
 But I also believe drumming is plain and simple drumming.
 Rock Beats and Jazz Beats and others are just different styles of playing music and the drums.

 Over my 35 years playing , I have been in Jazz situations which require rock style beats and I have been in rock situations where jazz Style beats are also required.
 In the end it’s all just drumming.
 Integration being the keyword here.

 You can see these as two opposites in various ways such as:

 - Triplets – Eight Notes

 Or whatever, but they are just two ways to express music.
 Either in Triplet or 1/8th note Feels.

 Jazz beat swing techniques, swing beats, Bop and so on, are just music styles that incorporate mostly swing, or what I prefer to call Jazz Beats.
 You may prefer Bop, but in the end, they are just divisions of drumming.
 And of course the jazz drummer should be a great rock drummer and the rock drummer should be a great jazz drummer.